Skip to main content

 • Misconception: "I live in Dubai so I can enter Thailand visa-free."
 Fact: UAE residence does not grant any Thailand visa exemption.
 Only your passport nationality determines eligibility.

 • Misconception: "I can stay as long as I want on visa exemption."
-Fact: The maximum stay is 30 days, extendable once for 30 more days (60 days total).
+Fact: The visa-exempt stay is currently 60 days (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel), extendable once for 30 more days.
 You cannot extend indefinitely through repeated border runs.

 • Misconception: "Thailand has visa on arrival for all UAE residents."
 Fact: Traditional Visa on Arrival (THB 2,000 at the airport) is only available to select nationalities.
 It is a separate product from the eVOA.
 Many nationalities are not eligible for either.